allegroai/clearml-docs/docs/clearml_agent.md

     * Windows - `\User\<username>\clearml.conf`

 1. Optionally, configure **ClearML** options for **ClearML Agent** (default docker, package manager, etc.).
 See the [ClearML Configuration Reference](configs/clearml_conf.md).
+   There is also an option to configure all agents in the Enterprise Server's [configuration vault](webapp/webapp_profile.md#configuration-vault).

 ### Adding ClearML Agent to a configuration file